mcosovic/JuliaGrid.jl/docs/src/tutorials/dcStateEstimation.md

 𝚯 = analysis.voltage.angle
 ```

 It is essential to note that the slack bus voltage angle is temporarily excluded from the gain matrix ``\mathbf G`` during computation.
-It is important to emphasize that this internal handling does not alter the stored elements, such as the coefficient matrix.
+It is important to emphasize that this internal handling does not alter the stored elements.

 ---